 What is Dental Bone Loss?

-Dental bone loss refers to the loss of jawbone mass in the area around a tooth or in the tooth root.
+Dental bone loss is the loss of jawbone mass in the area around a tooth or tooth root.
 As we age, it is normal for our jawbone density to decrease.
 Dental bone loss can also be a consequence of osteoporosis, a common post-menopausal symptom in women.
-Dental bone loss is a condition that requires immediate attention and proper dental care as it can lead to more serious problems if left untreated.
-At the Hampton Dental Associates we advocate good oral health, not only focusing on the teeth, but also proper gum and jawbone health.

 What are the common reasons for Dental Bone Loss?